biandratti/huginn-proxy/FEATURES.md

 Optional per-backend `health_check` in the config: **TCP** connect, or **HTTP** `GET` to a path (plain `http://` to the backend address, same as normal forwarding).
 Consecutive-failure thresholds with hysteresis: when a backend is marked unhealthy, the proxy answers with **502** for matching routes instead of waiting on TCP connect timeouts.

+Recommended usage: this is most useful when Huginn Proxy is the main resiliency layer (VM/bare-metal/Docker Compose, or direct upstream addresses).
+When routing only through an orchestrator service VIP (for example Kubernetes `Service`), health checks at the proxy layer can be redundant with platform-level readiness filtering.

 Limitation: the HTTP probe does not use TLS to the upstream (use a **TCP** check, or an HTTP path that responds over cleartext on the same `host:port` you already use for backend traffic).

 ## Path-based Routing